Overview of the ADR Multi-Option Program

 For more information and a chart that highlights the key differences among the ADR processes, please visit our How to Choose an ADR Process page.

-The initial case management scheduling order sets a deadline for certifying that the parties have read the ADR handbook and for stipulating to an ADR process is established.
-The deadline is ordinarily about 3 weeks before the initial case management conference.
+The Initial Case Management Scheduling Order with ADR Deadlines sets a deadline for certifying that the parties have read the ADR handbook and for stipulating to an ADR process is established.
+The deadline is presumptively 21 days before the initial case management conference.
 If the parties have not submitted a stipulation by the deadline, the ADR office schedules an ADR Phone Conference with a member of the ADR Legal Staff, who will assist the parties in selecting an appropriate ADR process.
 If necessary, the ADR Legal Staff makes a recommendation about ADR to the assigned judge, who may order the case to an ADR process even if one or more of the parties objects.